Alex O'Loughlin: Early life

 O'Loughlin was born on 24 August 1976, in Canberra, Australia.
 He is of Irish and Scottish descent.
 His father is a physics and astronomy teacher in Sydney and his mother is a nurse.

-O'Loughlin suffered from obsessive-compulsive disorder when he was a child.
+O'Loughlin has stated that he had “a bit of OCD” as a child.
 He enrolled at the National Institute of Dramatic Art (NIDA) in Sydney in 1999 and graduated in June 2002 after completing a three-year, full-time Bachelor of Dramatic Art program.

 Career

 O'Loughlin began working in short films and fringe theatre as a teenager in Sydney.
-One of his first acting jobs was an extra in a commercial, playing a Marine.
-After graduating from NIDA (National Institute of Dramatic Arts), he began his career in Australian television and film productions.
+One of his first acting jobs was an extra in a commercial, playing a marine.
+After graduating from NIDA, he began his career in Australian television and film productions.
 Some of his TV credits include roles in BlackJack: Sweet Science, Love Bytes and White Collar Blue.

 In 2004, he landed his first film role, the lead in Oyster Farmer.
-He later appeared in Man-Thing, Feed, and in the Australian mini-series The Incredible Journey of Mary Bryant, for which he was nominated as Best Lead Actor in Television from the Australian Film Institute Awards in 2005 and as Most Outstanding Actor in a Drama Series from the Logie Awards in 2006.
+He later appeared in Man-Thing, Feed, and in the Australian miniseries The Incredible Journey of Mary Bryant, for which he was nominated as Best Lead Actor in Television from the Australian Film Institute Awards in 2005 and as Most Outstanding Actor in a Drama Series from the Logie Awards in 2006.
 O'Loughlin joined the cast of The Shield in 2007 as Detective Kevin Hiatt, the newest member of the strike team.

-In 2005, he screen-tested for the movie role of James Bond.
+In 2005, he screen-tested for the film role of James Bond.
 As he told one interviewer: "I met with [director] Martin Campbell here in Los Angeles at his office on the Sony [Pictures] lot and he asked me to fly to London and test and we tested at Pinewood [Studios].
 It was the biggest screen test I've ever done.
 It was very comprehensive.
 I had tuxedos and suits cut for it and hair cuts."

 He left The Shield in 2007 after he won the lead role on the CBS series Moonlight, where he played private investigator and vampire Mick St. John.
 The filming of Moonlight was interrupted by the Hollywood writers strike.
 There was speculation that the series would be dropped but fan pressure prevailed and the show was given four additional episodes to try to regain its audience share.
 Despite it being the highest rated show in its Friday evening slot, CBS did not commission a second season.
 After its cancellation, a fan-based charity campaign to win a second-season renewal for Moonlight by holding blood drives proved unsuccessful.